When someone says the name Belgium, a few things immediately pop in mind.

 - The number of comic makers every square kilometer – that’s highest in Belgium and not Japan!

 That should suffice for now.
-Here are the much-awaited list – top cities in Belgium and its top attractions!
+Here’s the much-awaited list – top cities in Belgium and its top attractions!

 Here’s the list of the top places to visit in Belgium